In order to get the filters showing on your website we need to follow these steps, there is also a video guide at the bottom of this page.

 Collections - use this if you already have existing collections set up in your store that you want to use for filtering, this should be the first choice if you already have collections set up, as it will avoid any chance of duplications occurring.

-Type - create filters based on all Product Types in your store.
+Type - automatically create filters based on all Product Types in your store.

-Vendor - create filters based on all Vendors in your store.
+Vendor - automatically create filters based on all Vendors in your store.

 Price - use this to set up filters for price ranges, you'll need to set up the ranges, and the app will add the required tags and collections for you.